 What is important for our Mountain hiking East Africa?
 Walk slowly but steady and breathe calmly but regularly.
 Should you not feel well please report to your mountain guide.
 Good hiking shoes, walking stick, very warm cloths and sleeping bag, thermos flask, sun protection, sun glasses, a very strong torch – better a head light to have your hands free.

 During mountain hiking you mostly sleep in 2-men tents and meal plan is full board.
 It is possible to have your single tent on request.

-Our most booked mountain hiking East Africa combinations
+Our most booked mountain hiking East Africa combination starts with

 The swamp in Amboseli is fed by water from Kilimanjaro flowing underground.
 A couple of years ago a lake started growing and has now been permanent for a good while.
 So you have the pleasure of seeing flamingos.
 The park covers around 390 km2.

 Either you will cross the border to Tanzania at Loitokitok which is just 40 minutes drive from the lodge.
 At the border the Tanzania team will welcome you.
 Or you drive through Amboseli National Park to reach Namanga.
 From here the shuttle bus will take you around Mount Meru, through Arusha town to Moshi.
 Actually a very scenic drive!
-Your Tanzania mountain guide will welcome you in Moshi and brief you for the hike up the tallest free standing mountain in the world – Kilimanjaro.
+Your Tanzania mountain guide will welcome you in Moshi and brief you for hiking up the tallest free standing mountain in the world – Kilimanjaro – dates and route

-You have the choice to join a group at fixed dates or we gladly create your personal private tour for Mountain hiking East Africa
+You have the choice to join a group at fixed dates or we gladly create your personal private tour for Mountain hiking and climbing in East Africa

 Mount Meru – Kilimanjaro Lemosho Route – mountain hiking